 The EST Hub invites applications for funding to support the development of projects that advance understanding of ethical implications or societal impacts of science and technology innovation.

-The Haas Center welcomes proposals (up to $12,000) for new or revised academic courses for Winter, Spring or Summer quarters in 2021 that involve students in community engaged learning projects focused on racial justice.
+The Haas Center welcomes proposals (up to $12,000) for new or revised academic courses for Autumn, Winter, Spring quarters in 2021-22 that involve students in community engaged learning projects focused on racial justice.